DEEPUOG21/AI-GYM-TRACKER-USING-AI-POSE-ESTIMATION/README.md

 🙌 Contributing
 Contributions are welcome!
 Feel free to:
 Open issues
 Submit pull requests
 Suggest new features

 📄 License
 This project is licensed under the MIT License.
 Feel free to use and modify it for personal or educational purposes.

-📬 Contact
-For questions, feedback, or collaboration:

-Your Name – your.email@example.com

-GitHub – github.com/your-username